FormidableLabs/victory/docs/src/content/docs/victory-pie.md

 `type: boolean || element`

 The `labelIndicator` prop defines the label indicator line between labels and the pie chart.
 If this prop is used as a boolean,then the default indicator will be displayed.
 To customize or pass your own styling `<LineSegment/>` can be passed to labelIndicator.
 LabelIndicator is functional only when labelPosition = "centroid".
-To adjust the labelIndicator length, `labelIndicatorInnerOffset` and `labelIndicatorOuterOffset` props can be used alongside labelIndicator.
+To adjust the labelIndicator length, `labelIndicatorInnerOffset`,`labelIndicatorMiddleOffset` and `labelIndicatorOuterOffset` props can be used alongside labelIndicator.

 ```playground
 <div>